 Once at the hospital, Ava was reviewed by a paediatrician who said she felt Ava had contracted a virus from her sister Isabella, who had just started daycare.
 The paediatrician said she would give me a script for some meds and I could take Ava home.

 This didn’t sit right with me so I asked for a chest x-ray.
-I was told that Ava was too little and an x-ray wasn’t necessary as she didn’t have a temp and there was no reason for it.
-I begged and begged, as mother's instinct told me that something very serious was wrong.
+I was told that Ava was too little and an x-ray wasn’t necessary as she didn’t have a temperature and there was no reason for it.
+I begged and begged, as mothers' instinct told me that something very serious was wrong.
 But again I was told it was too much radiation and not required.

-I began to cry when finally the paediatric agreed to do the x-ray and we headed to radiology.
+I began to cry.
+Finally the paediatric agreed to do the x-ray and we headed to radiology.
 Ten minutes had passed and I was told that the x-ray was abnormal and Ava had to have further testing.

-After further testing, it was confirmed that Ava had Neuroblastoma in her chest and spinal canal.
+After further testing, it was confirmed that Ava had neuroblastoma in her chest and spinal canal.

-When I heard the words, “we have found a mass and we believe your child has Neuroblastoma,” I immediately went deaf.
+When I heard the words, 'we have found a mass and we believe your child has neuroblastoma', I immediately went deaf.
 I could see the doctor talking to me but I couldn’t hear a word she was saying.
 I believe I went into immediate shock as I couldn’t feel my limbs or speak.

 Upon arrival, we were taken to a private room and we were told the severity of her condition and survival rates for children her age.
 I have never been so scared in my life.

-That night it was confirmed that Ava had stage 3 Neuroblastoma and her tumour was over 1kg.
+The following day, Ava was intubated and underwent a variety of scans to confirm the diagnosis and the size of the tumour.
+Waiting for the results felt like a lifetime.
+That night, it was confirmed that Ava had stage 3 neuroblastoma and her tumour weighed over one kilogram.
 It was wrapped around her heart, lungs and windpipe as well as intra- spinal, which explained her lack of movement and issues with her neck, legs and breathing.
 I was told she was inoperable and the only treatment option was chemotherapy.